RichardJohnNowell/Feel-The-Quality-Records/README.md

 The website will feature two merchandise pages for t-shirts and cds.
 T-shirts are one of the ways bands can get income - they are cheap to produce and also act as publicity.
-Having worked a t-shirt stall twice for a band, customers want good quality products, but interestingly prefer black t-shirts to white (shows the dirt less).

 As for selling cds, this is an option but not one that many will take up.
 Music has essentially become free with digital formats so easy to share.
 While people can collect royalties from say YouTube or Soundcloud, artistes need a lot of plays to get worthwhile sums.
-At the same time, musicians that have never relased a cd or 12" get a million plays on YouTube or Spotify and everything is rosy!
+At the same time, musicians that have never relased a cd or 12" get a million plays on YouTube and Spotify and everything is rosy!

 Playing live was never going to make the average local band rich but there were plenty of venues and free beer - a good excuse to form a band.
 This now not the case with small venues closing.
 Playing live is about promoting music and getting songs up together to record.
 So this website encourages people to listen to the music provided and the merchandise pages encourages viewers to help the musicians and buy a product.
 <br>